Hej!

 The challenge

-The market is scattered and major US-based players like Visa, Mastercard or PayPal are on their way to an oligopoly.
+The market is fragmented, and major US-based players such as Visa, Mastercard, or PayPal are on their way to an oligopoly.

 The solution

-A skilled team at ustwo and I worked on an app prototype for several months – you might want to think of a very stretched design sprint.
+A skilled team at ustwo and I worked on an app prototype for several months – you might want to think of it as a very stretched design sprint.

-During that time we did three iterative rounds of research.
-A focus group session in Sweden to identify needs and challenges in the beginning.
-Then during development we did two more rounds of qualitative UX research in Germany, the Netherlands, France and Spain.
-My responsibility was to hire local facilitators, interpreters and translators for the respective native languages; preparation of discussion guides, stimulus and video call infrastructure; analysis of insights and overall consulting on UX topics.
+During that time, we conducted three iterative rounds of research.
+We began with a focus group session in Sweden to identify needs and challenges.
+During development, we then conducted two further rounds of qualitative UX research in Germany, the Netherlands, France and Spain.
+My responsibility was to hire local facilitators, interpreters and translators for the relevant native languages; prepare discussion guides, stimuli and video call infrastructure; analyse insights; and provide overall consulting on UX topics.

 Role